Some features of Credit Karma Auto are currently only available in California and Texas.

 Thank you again for your patience and please let me know if you have any additional feedback.
 We are always working to improve our experience, and your insight helps us do this.

-You can remove one current vehicle or driver and then add another.
+You can remove current vehicles or drivers as long as you leave at least one of each.
+You can add a vehicle or driver, and then delete the ones that were there previously.
 However, once you’ve enrolled in Credit Karma Auto, you won’t be able to entirely remove your auto profile.